ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Instructions.md

     1. Log on to https://arbutus.cloud.computecanada.ca/
     2. At the top right corner, click on your account name
     3. In the drop-down menu, click on "Openstack RC file V3"
-    4. A guestxxx-openrc.sh file will be downloaded to your computer
+    4. A def-training-cloudbootcamp.sh file will be downloaded to your computer

 4. Source the downloaded guestxxx-openrc.sh file on your computer to set up your Openstack client:

-    `source guestxxx-openrc.sh`
+    `source def-training-cloudbootcamp.sh`

 5. Verify the client env with running: